EvolEcolGroup/tidypopgen/README.md

 ## Installation

-You can install the relase version of `tidypopgen` from CRAN:
+You can install the release version of `tidypopgen` from CRAN:
 ``` r
 install.packages("tidypopgen")
 ```